DaLuSt/Programming3/Assignment7/Readme.md

 ```

 ### output
-Upon running the code, the script will generate two CSV files.
-The first CSV file will contain the parsed data from the PubMed XML files, while the second CSV file will contain the answers to the questions posed in this assignment.
-Both output files will be located in an "output" folder, which the script will create for your convenience.
+Upon running the code, the script will generate multiple CSV files.
+The first CSV file will contain the parsed data from the PubMed XML files, while the remaining CSV files will contain the answers to the questions posed in this assignment.
+All output files will be located in an "output" folder, which the script will create for your convenience.

+- parsed_data folder (combined_data.csv) : contains the parsed data from the PubMed XML files.
+- abstract_length folder (abstract_length.csv) : contains the answer to the question "What is the minimum, maximum, and average length of an abstract?"
+- author_count folder (author_count.csv)  : contains the answer to the question "How many articles were published per author?"
+- journal_year_count folder (journal_year_count.csv) : contains the answer to the question "How many articles were published per journal per year?"
+- year_count folder (year_count.csv) : contains the answer to the question "How many articles were published per year?"